jomartin-999/spring-boot-for-vmware-gemfire/docs/data.md

-SBDG populates the SpEL `EvaluationContext` with three sources of
+[spring-boot-gemfire-name] populates the SpEL `EvaluationContext` with three sources of
 information: